When Will the Baby Formula Shortage End?

 No products from the plant tested positive for Cronobacter sakazakii or "any known infant illness," according to Abbott.

-Inspectors found evidence of Cronobacter bacteria in the plant, but not in any areas in contact with formula, Abbott said, and the strains that were detected did not match those found in the infected children.
+Inspectors found evidence of Cronobacter bacteria in the plant but not in any areas in contact with formula, Abbott said, and the strains that were detected didn't match those found in the infected children.

 According to the release, the former employee had been "dismissed due to serious violations of Abbott's food safety policies."